jamesccupps/jamesccupps.github.io/PROTOCOL.md

 ### 7.2 Inherited Sub-Opcodes

-Not every AP2Cmd subclass explicitly writes the sub-opcode field.
-About one-third of opcodes inherit their CPI code from a parent class default.
-When parsing, treat absence of an explicit sub-opcode write as "use the family default" — typically the high-byte cluster's base value.
+Not every opcode explicitly emits a sub-opcode value at `[+0x06]`.
+Approximately one-third of opcodes emit an explicit value; the remainder carry an inherited class-default value, which is typically the high-byte cluster's base.
+When parsing, treat absence of an explicit sub-opcode write as "use the family default" rather than as an error.

 ### 7.3 Notable (opcode, sub-opcode) Pairs